tenatek/aniame/README.md

 These `JSONPath`s contain an array of the names of the properties that constitute the path: `pathAsArray`.

+Additionally, the following methods are available on `JSONPath`s:

-To transform this array into a JSON pointer as defined in RFC 6901, just call `jsonPath.pathAsPointer()`.
+* to obtain a JSON pointer as defined in RFC 6901, call `jsonPath.pathAsPointer()`.
+* to resolve the path within an object, call `jsonPath.resolve(object)`.

 ## Copyright & license